Google Pixel Slate, hands-on: The keyboard and browser the iPad should have

 The browser is its best software feature

 The Slate seems to shine most when Chrome is open.
 The Chrome browser, as with any Chromebook, is like a PC, and extremely versatile.
-New split-screen options open up multiple panes or apps at once, like the iPad (£349 at Amazon.co.uk) or Surface.
+New split-screen options open up multiple panes or apps at once, like the iPad ($345 at Amazon Marketplace) or Surface.

 The Slate looks pretty, but it's big for a tablet; with a 12.3-inch screen, this is more like a laptop.
 The display does look crisp, but the general UI, which aims for a Pixel Android feel, didn't move all that smoothly at the event's demo devices.
 The interface flow just wasn't as fluid as I expected.
 Or, just, not iPad-level buttery-smooth.
 That's a bit concerning, especially for this price.
 At a polished product demo event experience, I'd expect the Pixel Slate to be on its best footing.